Reverse Innovation is an important book.

 – John Menzer, President and CEO, Wal-Mart International

-Vijay (Vee-jay) Govindarajan (go-vin-da-RAH-jin), known as VG, is the Coxe Distinguished Professor at the Tuck School at Dartmouth.
+Vijay (Vee-jay) Govindarajan (go-vin-da-RAH-jin), known as VG, is the Coxe Distinguished Professor at Dartmouth's Tuck School of Business.
 VG, a New York Times and Wall Street Journal Best Selling author, is an expert on strategy and innovation.
 He was the first Professor in Residence and Chief Innovation Consultant at General Electric.
-In the latest Thinkers 50 Rankings, VG is rated #1 Indian Management Thinker.
+In the Thinkers 50 Rankings, VG is rated #1 Indian Management Thinker.

 VG personally handles all inquiries.
 The best way to reach him is his email address.
 Only as a backup, use VG’s cell phone: 603-289-0007.